Students have the power to change the unchangeable ..

 YES!
 Student movements have a strong track record of contributing to the movement to bring an end to human rights abuses around the world.
 It is very easy to think you cannot make a difference, but if enough people decide to do something then progress really can be made.
 The first step is bringing us all together – so join us and together we’ll make change happen.

 (Note: at ETAC’s Student Movement we all work probono HOWEVER if you contribute to a project we are able to provide you with a letter of endorsement for your CV!)

 My name is Albert and I am a practitioner of Falun Gong.
 I grew up in Sydney and am currently a student of finance and engineering.

 Growing up most of my family in Australia and China practiced Falun Gong.
 This changed in 1999 when the Communist regime in China started persecuting Falun Gong practitioners.
 Whilst my family in Australia continued practicing their faith, many of my family members in China stopped practising Falun Gong out of fear for being persecuted by the Chinese regime.

 The communist regime has since been capturing Falun Gong practitioners and selling their organs for profit which kills the practitioners in the process.
 It is hard to think of a greater evil than to persecute a group based on their faith and to harvest their organs for profit.
-But such crimes against humanity still persist in this day and age.
+That such crimes against humanity still persist in this day and age.
 But much like how the concentration camps of Nazi Germany didn’t receive much attention until after the war, these evils are hidden from the daylight.
 And now Muslim Uyghurs are also now being persecuted on a mass scale with evidence building that they too are killed for their organs.